Don't forget to visit the

 Christmas Customs & Traditions

-Here you will find old fashioned Christmas pictures and gifs
+Here you will find beautiful old fashioned Christmas pictures

 and some facts behind some of our Christmas Traditions.

 The Christmas Tree

 The Christmas tree is believed to have originated in germany in the 16th Century.